 Due to an aging population and changes in the U.S. healthcare system, nurses are more valuable than ever before.
 They’re more in demand, too.
-Fortune recently ranked registered nurse (RN) as the most in-demand job in the U.S.* Whether you’re already an RN or are just beginning to consider a nursing career, the right online nursing degree or certificate program can help you take full advantage of the growing opportunities for nurses.
+U.S. News & World Report ranked registered nurse (RN) as one of the best jobs in the U.S. for 2019.1 Whether you’re already an RN or are just beginning to consider a nursing career, the right online nursing degree or certificate program can help you take full advantage of the growing opportunities for nurses.
 Here are some of the top nursing degrees and certificate programs that can help you achieve your goals.

 PhD in Nursing